 Pros and Cons of Trellis Systems for Supporting Heirloom Tomatoes

-I too started with cages purchased from the local home improvement store, and tried them out in a variety of ways…none successful.
+I started with cages purchased from the local home improvement store, and tried them out in a variety of ways…none were overly successful.
 I also tried these methods of support for a range of tomato varieties:

 - the “basket weave” method of trellising,

 - letting the tomatoes sprawl on a bed of straw,